nategphillips/natex/README.md

 The bundle contains the files:

     README.md                This file.
+    natex-lualatex/
+        natex-lualatex.sty   The LuaLaTeX version of the package itself. natex-lualatex.pdf   The package documentation in PDF format. natex-lualatex.tex   The master file that produced natex-lualatex.pdf. natex-pdflatex/
-    natex.sty   The package itself.
-    natex.pdf   The package documentation in PDF format. natex.tex   The master file that produced natex.pdf.
+        natex-lualatex.sty   The pdfLaTeX version of the package itself. natex-lualatex.pdf   The package documentation in PDF format. natex-lualatex.tex   The master file that produced natex-pdflatex.pdf.